 Freshman Class Council (FCC).
-The FCC serves as the voice of the freshman class and coordinates activities for the freshman class.
+Through ASMSU FCC serves as the voice of the freshman class and coordinates activities for the freshman class.
 The council is appointed by the Student Assembly each fall through an application process.
 Applications are available in the ASMSU Business Office located at 307 Student Services Building.

 Senior Class Council (SCC).
-The SCC, a part of Associated Students of Michigan State University, serves as a voice of the senior class and coordinates activities for the senior class.
+Through ASMSU SCC serves as a voice of the senior class and coordinates activities for the senior class.
 The council provides programs including the career development workshop series; the senior reception during which the outstanding senior, faculty and staff awards are presented; class gift; commencement student speaker selection; senior days events and philanthropy events such as the Charity Bowl.
 The current year's council selects the next SCC each spring semester through an application and interview process.
-Contact SCC via their web site: www.scc.msu.edu, their office located in 323 Student Services Building or the ASMSU Business Office at 355-8266.
+Contact SCC via their web site: www.scc.msu.edu.